TPFMachine Tutorial 1.1¶

 We can check how the flux metrics changes as a function of the aperture size (percentile) and where is the aperture found by the

 optimization.
-This figure also serves as an insight for users to choose their own percentile
+This figure also serves as an insight for users to choose their own percentile parameter, in case of wanting a

 different aperture and flux metrics.